Irritable Bowel Syndrome (IBS)

 - Have you noticed a connection between the pain and certain foods or drinks?

-- Do you have other symptoms such as vomiting, muscle and joint pain, heartburn and a temperature?
-Have you noticed blood in your stools?
-Do you get tired quickly?
+- Do you have other symptoms such as vomiting, muscle and joint pain, heartburn and fever?
+Have you noticed blood in your stool?
+Do you feel tired quickly?
 Have you lost weight?
-This would be atypical for irritable bowel and would be an alarm bell to look at serious diseases.
+This would be atypical for irritable bowel syndrome and is considered an alarm sign to look for serious illness.

-- Do you have any other illnesses?
-Question about triggers and circumstances (e.g. stress, problems) which intensify the symptoms
+- Do you have other illnesses?
+Ask about triggers and circumstances (e.g. stress, anger, overworking) that aggravate the symptoms.

-- Do you take medication regularly or have you done so in the last few weeks (including antibiotics, painkillers and heart drugs, thyroid gland medication, laxatives)?
+- Do you regularly take medication or have you done so in the last few weeks (e.g. antibiotics, painkillers and heart medication, thyroid medication, laxatives)?

-- Questions about your family history (presence of conditions running in the family)
+- Questions about family history (presence of diseases in the family)

-- The presence of organic bowel diseases (e.g. chronic inflammatory bowel disease (IBD)) which are accompanied by severe diarrhoea
+- Presence of organic intestinal diseases (e.g. chronic inflammatory bowel disease (IBD) associated with severe diarrhoea)

-A subsequent examination of the rectum and the large intestine (colonoscopy) may be carried out.
-During a colonoscopy, a flexible tube is inserted via the anus in order to examine the large intestine and the end of the small intestine.
-The bowels can also be viewed on an X-ray image by using a contrast medium.
-If an organic disease, food intolerance or inflammatory bowel disease have been excluded, the doctor will diagnose irritable bowel syndrome.
-IBS is a diagnosis of exclusion which can only be made when all other possible causes are definitely not present.
+This may be followed by an examination of the rectum and the large intestine (colonoscopy).
+During colonoscopy, the large intestine and the end of the small intestine are examined endoscopically through the anal canal.
+The intestine can also be visualised on an X-ray using a contrast medium.
+If an organic disease, food intolerance or chronic inflammatory bowel disease has been ruled out, the doctor will diagnose irritable bowel syndrome.
+Irritable bowel syndrome is a “diagnosis of exclusion“, which may only be made when all other causes are certainly not present.